• What is the RSPCA’s view of the use of animals in research?

 • What do I need to know about Brachycephalic dogs?

-We know that the human families of brachycephalic, or flat-faced dogs love and cherish these characterful and affectionate animals.
-These breeds have great personalities and form strong bonds with their owners.
-Unfortunately, the exaggerated physical features that often initially draw people to these breeds, like their flat faces, cause these…
+We know that the human families of brachycephalic, or flat-faced, dogs love and cherish these animals.
+Unfortunately, the exaggerated physical features that often initially draw people to these breeds, like their flat faces, cause health and welfare problems for these animals.
+The noticeable breathing noises that these dogs make, like…

 • Is cosmetic testing on animals legal in Australia?